Contents

 Excessive Light.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only way to clean up the outside of a skylight.
+If you infrequently clean your windows, you’ll need to clean up the skylight more often.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Size (Width by Height) Price.